foundry-rs/book/src/reference/config/testing.md

 ## Testing

-Configuration related to the behavior of `forge test`.
+Configuration related to the behavior of `spark test`.

 **Sections**